 Repairs & Maintenance

 In general I, like almost everyone else, really hate dealing with repairs.
 There is nothing like the sinking feeling after you’ve dropped off your car at a garage to get the service department call informing you of the repair costs.
 It is amazing how quickly things add up!
-That’s one reason why so many people take out cheap motor trade insurance and run their own garage so that they can do their own repairs and charge other people extortionate prices for repairs.
 Unfortunately, with the amount of stress racecars go through, things will inevitably wear down and break.
 In order to keep maintenance costs down, I strongly advise that you learn how to work on your car yourself (assuming you don’t already know how to).
 I realize that for some people this may be an intimidating assignment – it was for me.
 Essentially, the extent of my repair and maintenance knowledge when I began racing was changing the vehicle’s oil.
-It was a while before I even realised brake pads have a service life and the thought of replacing an axle, or even changing the brake fluid, was beyond me.
+It was a while before I even realized the thought of replacing an axle, or even changing the brake fluid, was beyond me.
 If you want (or need, as in my case) to keep your racing budget from exploding, you will be forced into learning how to do much of the repair work yourself.
 After successfully completing a few projects, you’ll realize that accomplishing many of these repairs is not nearly as difficult as one might think.
 One nice thing about racecar repairs is that you usually have several days before the work needs to be completed, unlike working on a car that is relied upon for everyday transportation.
 That is, until the racecar decides to break at the track!